 Moving Forward From Physical Addiction

 If you are struggling with the causes of substance abuse and ready to begin a detox, it’s time to get the help you deserve.
-Contact Tides Edge Detox at 866.723.3127 and find your way back to a sober life.
-Help is waiting for you, but you have to decide to reach out.
+Here at Tides Edge Detox, we offer comprehensive detox programs and programs designed to meet specific needs.
+For instance, we offer: